ibadrather/Modern_Cpp/Course/1_intro.md

 - C++11: Introduced a renewed focus on performance and efficiency.
 Features include auto, range-based for loops, null pointer constants, and more.
 - C++14: Improved upon C++11 with minor bug fixes and feature improvements.
 - C++17: Brought significant changes and improvements over C++14, which we'll discuss further.
-- C++20: As of my knowledge cutoff in September 2021, this is the most recent version, bringing even more features and enhancements.
+- C++20: As of my knowledge this is the most recent version, bringing even more features and enhancements.

 ## C++ 17 vs Older Versions
 ### Enhancements in C++17